Skip to main content

 Can non-technical users build AI agents with Dust?+

-Yes, Dust's visual app builder is designed to make AI agent creation accessible to non-developers.
+Yes - Dust's visual app builder is designed to make AI agent creation accessible to non-developers.
 Users can configure agent instructions, select which data sources to connect, and define tool access through a graphical interface without writing code.
-However, more complex multi-step workflows and advanced configurations may require some technical understanding of how LLM pipelines work.
-Most teams find that a mix of technical and non-technical users collaborating on agent design produces the best results.
+However, more complex multi-step workflows with branching logic, structured outputs, or custom tool calls benefit from some technical understanding of how LLM pipelines work.
+Most teams find that pairing technical and non-technical users on agent design produces the best results.

 Which AI models does Dust support?+

-How is Dust different from using ChatGPT or Claude directly?+
+How is Dust different from ChatGPT Team or Claude for Work?+

 🦞